saranmahadev/Stride/stride/templates/agent_commands/review.md

      - Logs with unclear work summaries
      - Incomplete or incorrect formatting

-7. **NICE Marker & SPEC Review**
+7. **NICE Marker & SPEC Review (BLOCKING)**
+   - **REQUIRED**: All implementation logs MUST have "NICE Markers Added" and "SPEC.md Files Updated" sections filled
+   - Empty, "N/A", or missing entries are **CRITICAL ISSUES** (unless explicitly justified)
-   - Verify that NICE markers were added/updated as planned.
+   - Verify NICE markers exist for all new/modified code blocks (ENTRY, FLOW, LOGIC, TRANSFORM, IO, etc.)
-   - Verify that SPEC.md files were created/updated for modified components.
+   - Verify SPEC.md files updated for all modified modules
+   - Verify root SPEC.md index is current if new modules were added
+   - **If missing or incomplete**: Flag as CRITICAL - cannot proceed to completion without proper documentation
-   - Check for any "TODO" or "FIXME" markers left in the code.
+   - Check for any "TODO" or "FIXME" markers left in the code

 8. **Check Against Project-Level Rules**
    Validate adherence to `.stride/project.md`: